 The data are available not seasonally adjusted and seasonally adjusted.
-Publication of data will usually occur on the 21st working day of the end of the period in the Lending to individuals statistical release and in Table A5.2 to Table A5.7 (inclusive) in Bankstats (Monetary and Financial Statistics) or subject to the published schedule of releases.
+Publication of data will usually occur on the 21st working day of the end of the period in the Money and Credit statistical release and in Table A5.2 to Table A5.7 (inclusive) in Bankstats (Monetary and Financial Statistics) or subject to the published schedule of releases.

 Sterling lending to individuals is provided by three main types of lender:

 - UK-resident banks; a sample of UK-resident banks report monthly lending data directly to the Bank of England on the forms BE, IS, IC and IO.
 The forms collect additional sectoral data and further analysis of certain items of lending to UK residents respectively.
 Prior to October 2007, these data were collected on the form Q1D.

 - UK-resident building societies; From January 2008, data from building societies are collected on the same basis as for UK-resident banks (see the article on Transition of building society statistical reporting in the January 2008 edition of Monetary and Financial Statistics).
 Prior to this, data for building societies were collected by the Financial Services Authority.
 These figures were based on a sample of societies, which were grossed up to achieve full coverage of the building society population in the published data.